Dems head toward House control, but lose incumbents to GOP | Times Leader

 As if symbolically, Illinois Rep. Cheri Bustos, who leads the Democratic Congressional Campaign Committee, was in her own tight race in a closely divided district she won by 24 percentage points in 2018.

-As Wednesday morning progressed, other hotly fought races remained undecided in states including Georgia and Virginia.
+As Wednesday morning progressed, other hotly fought races remained undecided in Indiana and Virginia.

 Scores of both parties’ incumbents from safe districts were easily reelected.
 These included progressive star Democratic Rep. Alexandria Ocasio-Cortez in New York City and both parties’ No. 3 House leaders, Democrat James Clyburn of South Carolina and Republican Liz Cheney of Wyoming.